oraclekid12/rulebook2024/content.md

 A minion can attempt to block as many times as they wish as long as another minion is not already blocking.

-If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.

-Once a Methuselah decides not to make any further attempts to block, that decision is final.
-If the target of the action is changed (e.g. a bleed action is redirected), this will reopen block attempts, following the normal rules.

 As a reminder, when a card describes an action that is typically directed at another Methuselah, the card's text will usually include a